 Associate Professor Sara Raley

-(Ph.D., University of Maryland), whose research and teaching interests include family, gender, sexuality, demography, and child well-being, regularly teaches introduction to global societies and the sociology of work and occupations and helped develop the popular sophomore interdisciplinary studies course, “South Park and Contemporary Issues,” which she team teaches with Philosophy senior lecturer Josh Baron.
+(Ph.D., University of Maryland), whose research and teaching interests include family, gender, sexuality, demography, and child well-being, regularly teaches introduction to global societies and the sociology of sexuality, gender and society, and helped develop the popular sophomore interdisciplinary studies course, “South Park and Contemporary Issues,” which she team teaches with Philosophy senior lecturer Josh Baron.

 Associate Professor Linda Semu